JYNi16/Deep-Learning-for-phase-transition/PCA for 2DIsing model/README.md

 1. python MC_sample.py to generate the datasets.

-   Datasets contain three parts： 20_L, 40_L and 80_L, in which "L" represent the size of model.
+   Datasets contain three parts： 20_L, 40_L and 80_L, in which "L" represent the size of 2D square Ising model.

    For each part, we generate the datas in the range of temperature from 1 to 3.0.